Metanow-dev/wordpress-templates/README.md

 # Clean up old files weekly
 0 3 * * 0 cd /var/www/vhosts/your-domain.com/httpdocs && php artisan storage:link
 ```

+Permissions and ownership
+- Run artisan commands as the domain system user (not root).
+In Plesk, create the Scheduled Task under the subscription user, or use: `sudo -u wp-templates.metanow_r6s2v1oe7wr -- php artisan ...`.
+- The app attempts to fix file ownership automatically using `SCREENSHOT_SYSUSER` and `SCREENSHOT_GROUP`.
+If `chown` is disabled by your PHP config, ensure tasks run under the domain user to avoid root‑owned files that the web server won’t serve.

 ### Production Workflow